 For many holders of gold and silver ingots and coins, a bank safe works as a storage option.
 This is mainly because safe deposit boxes are, well, “safe”.
 It's nearly impossible for anyone but you to open your safe.
 Regardless of the storage option investors choose, most agree that peace of mind is worth its weight in gold.

+For those looking to rollover their IRA into a gold IRA, there are many reputable Gold IRA rollover companies available to help with the process.
 These companies are known as third-party storage companies, or custodians, and offer owners real peace of mind regarding the short- or long-term storage of their personal investments in gold.
 This question may make you think of a sunken treasure, which usually refers to gold discovered in the oceans.
 While you probably want to buy ETFs that actually hold physical gold, there are funds that invest in companies in the gold industry, often gold mining stocks or gold streaming companies that offer funding to gold miners.
 And because salt water doesn't damage the yellow metal, sunken treasures containing gold are well preserved.

 Your gold or silver can be kept in the same storage area as other precious metals, or it can be kept in your own special area.
 It's also practical, since most warehouses can accept deliveries of gold at any time of the day or night, using armored trucks or other methods.
 With professional vault gold, suppliers usually cover the purchase and sale of the precious metal, as well as any necessary transportation logistics and insurance coverage.
 Storing gold at home also has practical considerations, says David Small, a New Jersey-based gold bullion buyer.